 Uncertainty is where the magic happens.

-Chapter 1: My Five Magic Words: the five magic words are “go where you are treated best”.
-The idea is that Western governments no longer care about their people nor their country, and hike taxes to fund war projects or refund dumb debt no one desires.
+Chapter 1: My Five Magic Words: the five magic words are “go where you are treated best“.
+Western governments no longer care about their people nor their country, and hike taxes to fund war projects or refund dumb debt contracted to fund wars.
 As such, you should leave.

-Chapter 2: How to be a nomad capitalist: go on google flight, buy a ticket, board the plane, become a tax resident.
+Chapter 2: How to be a NC: go on Google Flight, buy a ticket, board the plane, become a tax resident.

 Chapter 3: The location independent lifestyle: earn money online.